f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

   :scale: 60%
   :align: center

-15. You can testing the application sercice by open a browser in the Ubuntu Jumphost and type the Virtual Server IP address ``10.1.10.120``.
+15. You can testing the application service by open a browser in the Ubuntu Jump-host and type the Virtual Server IP address ``10.1.10.120``.

 16. Back on the BIG-IQ as **paula**, select ``tenant1_https_app_service`` Application Service and look HTTP traffic analytics.